mariumrs/DBD/README.md

 ## Assignment 1 and team work
 ### Learned objectives:
-- Analyzed Data Wrangling Challenges: Identified issues like missing values and duplicates, and applied normalization and ETL processes to clean and prepare data.
+- Analyzed data wrangling challenges like missing values and duplicates, and applied normalization and ETL processes to clean and prepare data.
-- Optimized Data Management: research on usages of indexing, partitioning, and security measures (encryption, role-based access) to ensure data integrity and performance.
+- Optimized Data Management by researching on usages of indexing, partitioning, and security measures (encryption, role-based access) to ensure data integrity and performance.
-- Proficiency in MySQL: Created a databse format that allowed to be querried and later transformed into a Database
+- Proficiency in MySQL: Created a databse format that allowed the data to be querried and later transformed into a Database
-- Collaborated Effectively: Worked in a virtual team, adopting real-life roles to design and implement the database.
+- Collaborated effectively by working in a virtual team, adopting real-life roles to design and implement the database
+- How to work as a team to brainstorm ideas and see more perspectives.
-- Solved Problems and Improved Systems: Evaluated the design for scalability, proposed ML/NLP integration, and suggested GDPR compliance for future-proofing.
+- Solved problems and Improved Systems: Evaluated the design for scalability, proposed ML/NLP integration, and suggested GDPR compliance for future-proofing.
-- Aligned with Business Goals: Ensured the database enhances customer satisfaction and loyalty, while identifying areas for improvement like real-time analytics.
+- Aligned with business goals ensuringthe database enhances customer satisfaction and loyalty, while identifying areas for improvement like real-time analytics.

 ### Meeting disucssions
 - Meeting 1 : self introductions and disucssion to understand the assignment and what it entails